intel/ai-reference-models/benchmarks/language_modeling/tensorflow/bert_large/training/bfloat16/README.md

 export CHECKPOINT_DIR=<path to the pretrained bert model directory>
 export DATASET_DIR=<path to the dataset being used>
 export OUTPUT_DIR=<directory where checkpoints and log files will be saved>
+# For a custom batch size, set env var `BATCH_SIZE` or it will run with a default value.
+export BATCH_SIZE=<customized batch size value>

 # Run a script for your desired usage
 ./quickstart/language_modeling/tensorflow/bert_large/training/cpu/bfloat16/<script name>.sh